embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 --- | --- | ---
-Cross-target support | YES | Manual configuration necessary Package management | LIMITED | Difficult to extend Buildroutine Automation | YES | Uses the well known configuration procedure like Linux configuration Deployment | NO | System must be installed by Hand on the embedded device
+Cross-target support | YES | Manual configuration necessary Package management | LIMITED | Difficult to extend Buildroutine Automation | YES | Uses the well known configuration procedure like **Linux** configuration Deployment | NO | System must be installed by hand on the embedded device